keras-team/keras-io/guides/md/keras_hub/function_calling_with_keras_hub.md

 ```<end_of_turn>
 <start_of_turn>model

 Okay, $500 in EUR is 425.0 EUR.
-Now, let's convert that EUR amount to USD.
+Now, let's convert that back to USD.

 ```tool_code
 print(convert(425.0, 'EUR', 'USD'))